The MGR Window System

 Introduction

-MGR (short for ManaGeR) is a network transparent window system originally developed for the Sun 3 series of workstations by Stephen Uhler and colleagues while at Bellcore (now Telcordia) and later enhanced by many others.
+MGR, sometimes said to be short for "ManaGeR", sometimes short for "Munger", is a simple network transparent window system.
+It was originally developed for the Sun 3 series of workstations by Stephen Uhler and colleagues beginning in 1984 while at Bellcore (later Telcordia, now part of Ericsson) and later enhanced by many others.

-I first got acquainted with MGR while using Sun 3/50 and 3/60 workstations at the Lysator Academic Computing Society.
+Personally I first got acquainted with MGR while using Sun 3/50 and 3/60 workstations at the Lysator Academic Computing Society at Linköping University in 1991.

-Most people at Lysator prefered MGR instead of using Sun's own SunView (nee SunTools) and, later, many still preferred MGR instead of running X Window System (X11).
-X11, even on the high-end 3/80 workstations we later had, was not a pleasant experience, probably mostly because of memory starvation.
+Many people at Lysator prefered MGR instead of using Sun's own SunView (nee SunTools) and, later, many still preferred MGR instead of running the X Window System.
+X, even on the high-end 3/80 workstations we later had, was not a pleasant experience, probably mostly because of memory starvation.
 It wasn't until we had SPARC CPUs that most users started abandoning MGR.

 The old MGR HOWTO had this to say about MGR: